Nicole McKee: Firearms

 On 14 June 2024, McKee confirmed that the Government would introduce new firearms legislation by 2026 to replace the Arms Act 1983.
 Proposed changes include reviewing the firearms registry and transferring the Firearms Safety Authority from the Police to another government department.

 In late June 2024, McKee also defended the Government's plan to amend Part 6 of the Arms Legislation Act 2020, which requires oversight and regulation of shooting clubs and ranges.
 The New Zealand Police Association, Federation of Islamic Associations of New Zealand, Gun Control New Zealand, and the opposition Labour Party had criticised the Government for the short timeframe for public submissions and giving priority to select groups.
 In response, McKee defended the short consultation timeframe and argued that the law needed to be change to help club ranges and owners "struggling with burdensome and confusing regulation."

 On 12 August 2024, NZ Police Association's president Chris Cahill called for McKee to be removed from the firearms reform portfolio due to the union's exclusion from the consultation process for the amendment to the Arms Legislation Act.
 Cahill also accused McKee of being a gun lobbyist.
 In response to Cahill's criticism, McKee defended the consultation process and said that Police had been consulted.

 On 11 November 2025, McKee unveiled the Government's proposed Arms Act amendment legislation.
 Under the proposed legislation, the Government would transfer gun licensing responsibilities from the New Zealand Police's Firearms Safety Authority to a new independent agency.
 However, the Government would retain its ban on semi-automatic firearms and the controversial gun registry.
 McKee also confirmed that the Government would create a new Firearms Licensing Review Committee and introduce eight new offenses including manufacturing firearms without a license.
 McKee confirmed that the new Arms Act legislation would be introduced in late 2025 with the goal of passing it into law in mid-2026.
+This bill passed into law in late July 2026.